cmsc330fall23/cmsc330fall23/discussions/d8_parsing/README.md

 - **NOTES:**
   - Take a look at the variant type `token` we have defined
   - Keep an index that keeps track of where we are in the string, and move forward as we keep tokenizing.
-  - In the project, you will have to worry about the order in which you have `if/else` ... `if/else` statements (certain regexs should be checked before others).
   - It's probably also a good idea to just define all the regex's and store in variables at the top.

 ### Parser